django-extensions/django-extensions/docs/command_extensions.rst

   the Werkzeug debugger baked in.
 Requires Werkzeug_.
 This one kicks ass.

 * *set_fake_passwords* -  Sets all user passwords to a common value (*password* by default). *DEBUG only*.

-* *shell_plus* - An enhanced version of the Django shell.
-It will autoload all your models making it easy to work with the ORM right away.

 * *show_urls* - Displays the url routes that are defined in your project.
 Very crude at this point.